 5 Tips For Traveling With Contacts

-I’ve worn contacts since I was 16, but it wasn’t until recently that I tried daily wear contacts.
+I’ve worn contacts since I was 16, but it wasn’t until recently that I tried daily disposable contact lenses.
+My optometrist wrote me a prescription for them as a trial pair, so I figured what the heck.
 You wear them once and you throw them away.
-They do feel sort of wasteful. but they’re great for traveling.
+They do feel sort of wasteful (so I didn’t actually fulfill the prescription for daily disposables) but they’re great for traveling.

-If you pack them, you don’t have to worry about packing contact solution or a contact case.
+If If you pack daily contact lenses, you don’t have to worry about packing contact solution or a contact case because you don’t need them.
 And if you pack one pair per day, you won’t stress if you rip one.

-If you’re flying, you can only pack liquids that are 3.1oz or smaller.
-When we were going to Japan for weeks at a time, I was worried about running out of contact solution.
+If you’re flying, you can only pack liquids that in a 3.4 oz. or smaller bottle.
+When we were going to Japan for weeks at a time, I was worried about running out of contact lens solution.
 It’s so easy to fix that, though.
-Just pack more than one bottle of travel-size solution.
-The limit is 3.1oz per container, not per type of liquid.
+To make sure you have enough solution for your entire trip, pack more than one bottle.
+The limit is 3.4 oz. per container, not total amount of liquid

-What you’ll need to do, though, is put all your liquids in a quart-sized bag with a zip top.
+What you’ll need to do, though, is put all your liquids in a quart-sized bag zip-lock bag.
 So, in that sense you are limited to the number of solution containers you can bring.
 But, you’ll have enough to get through a normal length trip.

 I could never be a housekeeper at a hotel.
 I give them a lot of credit.
 It’s so hard for me to keep our house neat and tidy, so I can’t imagine having to do that for complete strangers.
 So I always do my best to clean our hotel room before a housekeeper comes in.